family dispute arbitration in Ringgold, Pennsylvania 15770

 Arbitration Clash: The Miller Family Dispute in Ringgold, Pennsylvania

-George’s three children, Linda Miller, Jacob Miller, and Diane Clark, had always enjoyed a close relationship.
+George’s three children, Linda Miller, Jacob Miller, and the claimant, had always enjoyed a close relationship.
 However, tensions escalated quickly after their father’s passing, when the siblings clashed over the distribution of his savings and the family-owned property on Route 88.
 Linda, the eldest, wanted to purchase the house to keep it in the family, offering just $150,000, while Jacob and Diane insisted on selling the house and dividing the proceeds equally.

 The arbitration lasted three days.
 Testimonies revealed deep-seated emotions beyond the money — Linda admitted to feeling undervalued and worried that the property might eventually leave the family, while Jacob and Diane expressed concerns about their sister’s ability to maintain the house alone.
 Financial statements showed the house was valued at approximately $190,000 after repairs, which the siblings had not fully accounted for previously.